Wade Robson: The Self-Proclaimed ‘Master of Deception’ and the Truth Behind It

 View the document in full: MJFacts.com

-This portion of testimony is pivotal.
-It shows that Robson’s use of the phrase “master of deception” was connected to the years he spent maintaining what he now describes as a false narrative — not out of deceitful intent, but because of what he claims was deeply ingrained psychological manipulation.
+This part of Robson’s testimony is important.
+It shows that the phrase “master of deception” referred to years of repeating a false story — not because he wanted to lie, but because of what he describes as deep psychological control.

-In essence, what’s being overlooked is the complexity of abuse dynamics — particularly when a child is involved.
-Robson says he was taught to lie to protect Jackson, and that he internalised this so deeply that it became second nature.
-Only years later, triggered by emotional distress and what he calls a psychological collapse, did those memories begin to resurface.
-Whether one accepts his account or not, the phrase “master of deception” has been mischaracterised by many, reducing a deeply painful experience to a soundbite weaponised for discrediting him.
+What’s often missed is how abuse affects children.
+Robson says he was taught to lie to protect Jackson, and that he absorbed this so deeply it became automatic.
+Only years later, after emotional turmoil and what he calls a breakdown, did those memories begin to surface.
+Whether people believe his account or not, the phrase has been twisted and used against him unfairly.

 With permission, the following article was translated and enhanced from The Truth about Michael Jackson.